kirbaintkirb/worldbuilding-obsidian/src/COUNTRIES/Republic of Teresal.md

 Papoli arrived in Teresal in 1670, folllowed by Limme in 1677

-As the colonization process continued, the main commodities changed to agricultural products like honey and coffee, and most recently, extraction of [[Nacreous Lazilun]], which was found in an international deposit between [[Chrysopelagi]] and {Neighbor 2}.
+As the colonization process continued, the main commodities changed to agricultural products like honey and coffee, and most recently, extraction of [[Form]], which was found in an international deposit between [[Chrysopelagi]] and {Neighbor 2}.

 ## Politics